Pre-cut · AIR

 - Build and QA the floor map, sections, table capacities, and reservation seating.

-- Configure restaurant settings, integrations, KitchenHub scope, and API key guardrails.
+- Configure restaurant settings, integrations, Shipday delivery rules, KitchenHub scope, marketplace provider status, and API key guardrails.

 - Run the public customer smoke suite before customers are sent to the site.